xVermouth/IC_Design_Bootcamp_2026_RNMM/docs/info.md

 ## How it works

 Explain how your project works

+This is working by blah blahh
 -RNMM

 ## How to test

 Explain how to use your project

+Test this with input blah blahh
 -RNMM

 ## External hardware